spider-gazelle/eventbus/README.md

 *  **action** : `EventBus::Action` - contains one of `INSERT` | `UPDATE` | `DELETE` based on event
 *  **id** : `JSON::Any` - PG Table column `id` value
 *  **data** : `String` - JSON object in String representing table row data
+*  **changes** : `String?` - JSON object in String, contains array of hash with column name, old and new value.
+This field is set for `UPDATE` events only.

 ## Installation

 1. Add the dependency to your `shard.yml`: